King Edward's School, Bath: History

 The school was founded in 1552 under laws set out in the Dissolution of Colleges Act 1545, which had been passed by Henry VIII to use funds from the dissolution of the monasteries to replace monastic grammar schools such as that run by Bath Abbey.
 The Mayor of Bath and one of the members of parliament for Bath, Edward Ludwell, petitioned Edward VI for land previously owned by the priory, to establish the school, initially in Frog Lane (present-day New Bond St) then outside the city walls, to support ten poor people, which also prevented the crown from selling off the land previously held by the priory.
 In 1583 the school moved to the disused Church of St Mary by the north gate of the city just within the city walls.
 The city corporation misappropriated the considerable funds from the land granted under Letters Patent, failing to maintain or improve the school until it was exposed in the Court of Chancery in 1734.
+John Stuckey, in his Complete History of Somersetshire (1742), reports that ajoining the City wall to the north side of the town is lately raised a neat stone building for a school-house.

 In 1754, a new building was erected for the school in Broad Street (see Old King Edward's School).

 The secondary school relocated from its site at Broad Street in central Bath in the 1960s to a 14 acre site at North Road in the southeastern edge of the city, previously occupied by St Christopher's Preparatory School.
 The junior school (7- to 11-year-olds) remained on the Broad Street site until the summer of 1990 (often mis-quoted as 1986, possibly due to errors originally made in an architectural report from the early 2000s and repeated by the local Planning Office) when it transferred to a new building in the North Road school grounds.

 In the 1990s, while Peter Winter was Headmaster the school took the steps towards full co-education.
 In 2005 there were plans to move the 'pre-preparatory' school, located in Weston, Bath, on to the North Road site.
 However, for a range of reasons it never materialised.
 In 2008 the school achieved the best examination results of Bath schools for A level and GCSE examination results.